dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/access.md

 <VersionBlock lastVersion="1.6">

 Access modifiers may be applied to models one-by-one in YAML properties.
-In v1.5 and v1.6, it is not possible to configure `access` for multiple models at once.
+In v1.5 and v1.6, you are unable to configure `access` for multiple models at once.
 Upgrade to v1.7 for additional configuration options.
-A group or subfolder contains models with a variety of access levels, and designating a model with `access: public` should always be a conscious and intentional choice.
+A group or subfolder contains models with varying access levels, so when you designate a model with `access: public`, make sure you intend for this behavior.

 </VersionBlock>

 <VersionBlock firstVersion="1.7">

-Access modifiers can be applied in config files, including `the dbt_project.yml`, or to models one-by-one in YAML properties.
-Apply access configs to a subfolder, and it will configure the default for all models in that subfolder.
-When setting individual model access, a group or subfolder might contain a variety of access levels, and designating a model with `access: public` should always be a conscious and intentional choice.
+You can apply access modifiers in config files, including `the dbt_project.yml`, or to models one-by-one in YAML properties.
+Applying access configs to a subfolder modifies the default for all models in that subfolder, so make sure you intend for this behavior.
+When setting individual model access, a group or subfolder might contain a variety of access levels, so when you designate a model with `access: public` make sure you intend for this behavior.

 There are multiple approaches to configuring access: